dmcinerney/ehr-diagnosis-env/README.md

 		}
 ```

-TODO: Add support for fuzzy word matching when computing reward

 TODO: Add support for entering custom diagnoses/weights as part of the evidence retrieval action to append to the automatically extracted ones

 TODO: Add dummy data for example.